Talisman.

 An object carried or kept for its supposed protective, attracting, or empowering influence, often charged with intention or ritual.

 A talisman is an object kept or carried for the influence it is believed to bring.
-The word comes through French and Arabic from the Greek telesma, "consecrated object."
-Talismans appear across cultures and centuries: inscribed metal discs, knotted cords, carved seals, small leather pouches, and, very often, stones.
+The word arrives in English in the seventeenth century, by way of French talisman from Arabic ṭilasm, itself borrowed from late Greek telesma, "consecrated object" or "completion ritual."
+Talismans appear across cultures and centuries: inscribed metal discs, knotted cords, carved seals, small leather pouches, parchment squares folded into amulets, planetary medals struck on specific astrological hours, and very often stones.